A bundle framework for observer design on smooth manifolds with symmetry: Gradient Based Observers for Kinematic Systems on Lie Groups

-Here the innovation term $\Delta$ will be decided in the next section.
+$\tilde{g}$ is termed the estimate, and $\Delta$ is termed the innovation.
+The innovation will be designed now so that $\tilde{g}$ converges to $g$.
 Note that the innovation is a Lie-algebraic valued function of the estimate and the measurement.
-The term - $(\zeta-\Delta(\widetilde{g},{y}))$ - is like a residual